tonywu6/mdbookkit/docs/src/rustdoc-link/name-resolution.md

 }
 ```

-Hence item names in your book must be resolvable from the crate entrypoint!
+Hence item names in your book must be resolvable from your crate entrypoint!

 This process is as if you had typed a name into your source file and used the "Open
 Docs" feature — except it's fully automated.